petros-d/docs/cloud/secrets-backend.md

 ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"connections_prefix": "airflow-connections", "variables_prefix": "airflow-variables", "vault_url": "<your-vault-url>"}' # <your-vault-url> found on Key Vault overview page > 'Vault URI'
 ```

-This tells Airflow to look for connection information at the `airflow/connections/*` path in Azure Key Vault and variable information at the `airflow/variables/*`.
+This tells Airflow to look for variable information at the `airflow/variables/*` path in Azure Key Vault and connection information at the `airflow/connections/*` path.
 In the next step, you'll run an example DAG to test this configuration locally.

 :::tip
 By default, this setup requires that you prefix any secret names in Key Vault with `airflow-connections` or `airflow-variables`.
 If you don't want to use prefixes in your Key Vault secret names, replace the values for `"connections_prefix"` and `"connections_prefix"` with `""`.